aimanismail21/COMP3522_Assignment2_Store_Manager/readme.md

 3. Creating Daily Transaction Report

 You must pass in an excel file to process your orders and inventory.
+The excel file must be within the resources directory.

 Ensure you have an excel file that contains the exact columns and matched names otherwise errors may occur.